bensutherland/overlappingReads/README.md

 Job files are specific to Katak at IBIS, but with some minor editing can be adapted for other servers

 ##1.
 Remove Adapters
 At this stage, we will not trim based on quality, as even the low quality bases are going to be used (intelligently) by the merging program.
+Using -p flag will ensure that the output files are equal (i.e. if a read is removed from one library it will also be removed from the paired library).